TianzhuQin/Vector-Autoregression-Impulse-Response-Function/README.md

 ## VAR-IRF

 Impulse Response Function (IRF) utilities for VAR models with plotting helpers.
-Extracted from the workflow in `test.ipynb`.
+Extracted from the workflow in `Tutorial.ipynb`.

 ### Installation